bryanbraun/music-box-fun/docs/deploys.md

 Deploy commands can be found in the Makefile, and are executed from the project root.
 Examples include:

 - `make deploy-api` - Builds an image based on the state of my local `api` codebase and deploys it to prod.
-- `make deploy-bot` - Builds an image based on the state of my local `bot` codebase and deploys it to prod.

 The frontend code is currently automatically deployed when the repo is pushed to Github.